14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Leana-Ladder-Rack-White-UMBRA-1.jpg?v=1731902202
   Price: $154.99 NZD
-- [Umbra Luna Picture Frame - 4x6 Black](https://everydayhome.co.nz/products/luna-photo-display-black): Luna holds nine of your favorite 4x6 inch photos in a modern, gallery-style fashion and will effortlessly enhance your wall decor.
+- [Luna Photo Display - Black](https://everydayhome.co.nz/products/luna-photo-display-black): Luna holds nine of your favorite 4x6 inch photos in a modern, gallery-style fashion and will effortlessly enhance your wall decor.
 At the same time, its practical design features a solid backing which allows you to clean and change your images easily.
 Use Luna to showcase your favorite photos or get creative and combine pictures, graphic text, illustrations, drawings, sketches, and other unique art for a one-of-a-kind, DIY collage photo frame.
-  Updated: 2025-09-25T14:22:38Z
+  Updated: 2025-10-02T03:38:17Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Luna-Photo-Display-Black-UMBRA-3.jpg?v=1731901901
-  Price: $119.99 NZD
+  Price: $99.99 NZD
-- [Umbra Montage Wall Shelf - Black](https://everydayhome.co.nz/products/montage-shelf-black): Bring life to any wall space with Montage Wall Shelf.
+- [Montage Shelf - Black](https://everydayhome.co.nz/products/montage-shelf-black): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-26T20:07:11Z
+  Updated: 2025-10-02T03:38:18Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-Black-UMBRA-2.jpg?v=1731903161
-  Price: $139.99 NZD
+  Price: $99.99 NZD
-- [Umbra Montage Wall Shelf - Light Walnut](https://everydayhome.co.nz/products/montage-shelf-light-walnut): Bring life to any wall space with Montage Wall Shelf.
+- [Montage Shelf - Light Walnut](https://everydayhome.co.nz/products/montage-shelf-light-walnut): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-25T17:40:26Z
+  Updated: 2025-10-02T03:38:18Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-Light-Walnut-UMBRA-7.jpg?v=1731902033
-  Price: $139.99 NZD
+  Price: $99.99 NZD
-- [Umbra Montage Wall Shelf - White](https://everydayhome.co.nz/products/montage-shelf-white): Bring life to any wall space with Montage Wall Shelf.
+- [Montage Shelf - White](https://everydayhome.co.nz/products/montage-shelf-white): Bring life to any wall space with Montage Wall Shelf.
 Made of natural bentwood, this modern storage solution mixes modern shapes and natural finishes.
 Easy to install, show off your favorite books, plants and decor and much more.
 Get creative and use multiple Montage Shelves for an eye-catching wall statement.
-  Updated: 2025-09-27T05:37:10Z
+  Updated: 2025-10-02T03:38:19Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Montage-Shelf-White-UMBRA-4.jpg?v=1731903176
-  Price: $139.99 NZD
+  Price: $99.99 NZD
-- [Umbra Moona Jewelry Box - Black/Walnut](https://everydayhome.co.nz/products/moona-storage-box-black-walnut): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
+- [Moona Storage Box - Black/Walnut](https://everydayhome.co.nz/products/moona-storage-box-black-walnut): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
 Both decorative and functional, Moona has a large display top that doubles as a tray for smaller accessories, perfume, small plants or other items.
 Its three rotating drawers can provide hidden storage or be pushed out for easy access.
 With its unique semi-circle shape and beautiful wood accents, Moona can be displayed on your vanity, counter, dresser, desk and more.
-  Updated: 2025-09-29T08:07:12Z
+  Updated: 2025-10-02T03:38:20Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Moona-Storage-Box-Black-Walnut-UMBRA-0.jpg?v=1731902649
-  Price: $129.99 NZD
+  Price: $99.99 NZD
-- [Umbra Moona Jewelry Box - White/Natural](https://everydayhome.co.nz/products/moona-storage-box-white-natural): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
+- [Moona Storage Box - White/Natural](https://everydayhome.co.nz/products/moona-storage-box-white-natural): Moona features round, circular shapes for a one-of-a-kind jewelry organizer.
 Both decorative and functional, Moona has a large display top that doubles as a tray for smaller accessories, perfume, small plants or other items.
 Its three rotating drawers can provide hidden storage or be pushed out for easy access.
 With its unique semi-circle shape and beautiful wood accents, Moona can be displayed on your vanity, counter, dresser, desk and more.
-  Updated: 2025-09-29T08:07:10Z
+  Updated: 2025-10-02T03:38:20Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/Moona-Storage-Box-White-Natural-UMBRA-0.jpg?v=1731901753
-  Price: $129.99 NZD
+  Price: $99.99 NZD
-- [Umbra Orchid Jewelry Stand - Gun Metal](https://everydayhome.co.nz/products/orchid-jewelry-stand-gun-metal): Inspired by the beautiful orchid flower, this unique jewelry stand makes an eye-catching statement while organizing your jewelry and keeping it in one place.
+- [Orchid Jewelry Stand - Gun Metal](https://everydayhome.co.nz/products/orchid-jewelry-stand-gun-metal): Inspired by the beautiful orchid flower, this unique jewelry stand makes an eye-catching statement while organizing your jewelry and keeping it in one place.
 Orchid stores and displays all of your favorite jewelry pieces with twelve hooks and a leaf-shaped dish, speeding the getting-reading process.
 Perfect to place on your dresser, vanity or nightstand.
-  Updated: 2025-09-25T16:26:59Z
+  Updated: 2025-10-02T03:38:21Z
   Vendor: UMBRA
   Product Type: Bed & Bath
   Availability: Available